 3) For a more chilled out New Year, most local expats head down to The Last Fisherman Bar, on Ao Nang Beach, where you can relax, have a drink and watch a dozen hotel firework displays across the bay for free at midnight.
 As seats fill up quickly, you can bring your own mat and camp out on the sand.

-5) For the youngsters and young at heart, post-midnight, there will be parties in most areas – try Tonsai for a beach party, Luna Bar for the dancefloor (ladies, buy bottled drinks only), or Center Point Plaza for shots until you fall off your bar stool.
+5) For the youngsters and young at heart, post-midnight, there will be parties in most areas – try Tonsai for a beach party, or Center Point Plaza for shots until you fall off your bar stool.

 6) Champagne, outside of 5 star hotels, is almost impossible to come by in Krabi.
 Resign yourself to a glass of fizzy Prosecco and realise this is a small compromise when you are celebrating New Year outdoors in your shirt sleeves.

 7) Having said that, don’t forget your umbrella!
-On several of the past few New Year’s Eves, it has randomly start pouring down – and given today’s weather (I am writing this with the lights on at 10am), this is particularly relevant.
+On several of the past few New Year’s Eves, it has randomly start pouring down – and given today’s weather, this is particularly relevant.